“My OKR Dashboard Made Me Famous!”: A Client Success Story

 klipfolio image

-Summary - An OKR (Objectives and Key Results) client was excited about the results she and her organization had realized by implementing OKRs.
-Her OKR process helped her perform better, helped the organization perform better and, most importantly, made her famous across the organization.
+An OKR (Objectives and Key Results) client recently shared standout results from implementing OKRs.
+Sarah said the process helped her perform better, helped the organization perform better, and, most importantly, made her known across the organization.

 Sarah’s OKR Dashboard